John Usher Architect and Surveyor 1822-1904

 In his early years, he was a reader and a student, and always a thinker.
 He gave lectures and read many papers on a variety of subjects, such as ancient religious temples and similar subjects having a bearing upon his professional studies.
 In the course of his career, he regularly gave evidence in legal proceedings and arbitration cases.
 He was always a dependable and conscientious witness, who refused to prevaricate under cross-examination and there was no doubt whatsoever that property owners had assurance in the reliability of his judgement.

 He used to attend Howard Chapel but during his latter years he shut himself off from the world, and joined an exclusive religious group which worshipped in the Bedford Hall in Greenhill Street, and of which he may have been regarded as leader.
-He had in effect retired because of his ill health leaving his nephew and partner Mr. Albert Ernest Anthony in control of the business.
+He had in effect retired because of his ill health leaving his nephew and partner Mr. Alfred Ernest Anthony in control of the business.
 He was married twice, his first wife died in 1857, who was an enthusiast in all good works, he had one daughter, and she with his second wife survived him.

 John Usher passed away at his residence, Hiawatha, on Saturday November 5th 1904.